imfd-stroemungsmechanik/introduction-into-cfd/index.md

 {: .tip }
 > Helpful advice for doing things better or more easily.

+{: .stuff }
+> Helpful advice for doing things better or more easily.

 {: .warning }
 > Advises about risks or negative outcomes of certain actions.